History of CNN: Both Sides with Jesse Jackson

+Capital Gang

-Capital GangCapital Gang is one of cable news' longest-running programs; running from 1988 to 2005 on Saturday nights, it featured discussions of the week's political news stories.
+Capital Gang is one of cable news' longest-running programs; running from 1988 to 2005 on Saturday nights, it featured discussions of the week's political news stories.
 The original panelists were Pat Buchanan, Al Hunt, Mark Shields and Robert Novak.
 When Buchanan left the network to run for president, Margaret Warner, Mona Charen, and later Margaret Carlson and Kate O'Beirne became regular panelists.

+Burden of Proof

-Burden of ProofBurden of Proof was a show that discussed legal issues of the day, hosted by Greta Van Susteren and Roger Cossack.
+Burden of Proof was a show that discussed legal issues of the day, hosted by Greta Van Susteren and Roger Cossack.
 It debuted in 1995 and was canceled in 2001.
-The show was developed by CNN Executive Vice-President Gail Evans.
+The show was developed by CNN Executive Vice-president Gail Evans.

+TalkBack Live

-TalkBack LiveTalkBack Live was a daytime talk show that aired on CNN from 1994 to 2003.
+TalkBack Live is a daytime talk show that aired on CNN from 1994 to 2003.
 The hour-long program, which was broadcast from the first floor of CNN Center and aired at 3:00 p.m.
 Eastern Time each weekday, allowed questions and comments from audience members and calls from viewers.
 It was hosted at various times by Susan Rook, Bobbie Battista, Karyn Bryant and Arthel Neville.